 The dermal fillers are not injected into the muscle, but rather into the skin at the top of the muscle.
-Injectable silicone is not approved for any aesthetic procedure, including facial and body contouring or enhancement.
-Silicone injections can cause long-term pain, infections, and serious injuries.
+Injectable silicone is not approved for any aesthetic procedure, including facial and body contouring or enhancement, as it can cause long-term pain, infections, and serious injuries.
 Most of the side effects associated with dermal fillers occur soon after the injection, and many go away within a few weeks.
 Swelling and pain after hand treatment can last for a month or longer.

 In some cases, the side effects of a dermal filler injection may appear weeks, months, or years after the injection.
 Since some dermal fillers naturally absorb over time, patients may need to repeat the procedure after a while to maintain the desired effect.
 Dermal fillers and Botox injections can be used to treat facial wrinkles, but they work differently to achieve this result.
 Injecting dermal fillers into the face and hands can improve the appearance of facial lines and volume loss caused by age or certain medical conditions.

 The safe use of dermal fillers in combination with Botox and other treatments has not been evaluated in clinical studies.
-When considering whether or not to inject a certain type of filler into a specific area, be sure to have a discussion with your injector about your past experience with this product in this area and the potential risks of injection relevant to the area of concern and specific filler proposed for use.
-People should be tested for allergies before receiving dermal fillers made with certain materials, especially animal-derived materials, such as collagen.
-It may be difficult or impossible to remove filler material, especially permanent fillers, or fillers that are not made of materials that are normally resorbed, such as hyaluronic acid (HA).
+When considering whether or not to inject a certain type of filler into a specific area, it is important to have a discussion with your injector about your past experience with this product in this area and the potential risks of injection relevant to the area of concern and specific filler proposed for use.
+People should be tested for allergies before receiving dermal fillers made with certain materials, especially animal-derived materials such as collagen.
+It may be difficult or impossible to remove filler material, especially permanent fillers or fillers that are not made of materials that are normally resorbed.